AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 |---|---|
 |![Path Field Picker with Search](assets/index-pathfield-picker-with-search.png)|![Path Field Picker without Search](assets/index-pathfield-picker-without-search.png)|

+>[!ATTENTION]
+>
+>**Customer Action Required**
+>
-**Customer Action Required :** If the customer would like to retain the search functionality within the path field picker, a `nodeTypes` property should be provided listing the node types against which they would like to query.
+>If the customer would like to retain the search functionality within the path field picker, a `nodeTypes` property should be provided listing the node types against which they would like to query.
 These can be specified as a comma-separated list of node types in a `String` property.
 If no search is required, no action is required from the customer.

 >[!NOTE]
 >
 >The Content Fragment Model Editor uses a specialized path fields with the Sling resource type `dam/cfm/models/editor/components/contentreference`.
 > * At present these perform queries without node types specified, resulting in a WARN being logged due to usage of the generic Lucene index.
 > * Instances of these components will soon automatically default to using `cq:Page` and `dam:Asset` node types without further customer action.
 > * The `nodeTypes` property can be added to override these default node types.

 ## Timeline for Generic Lucene Removal {#timeline}